 Lou (a.k.a Louie) Ruspi, Jr. was a charismatic and outgoing young man.
 From his loud, deep laugh to his bright, joyful smile, Louie’s personality instantly lit up a room.
 He was an avid hunter and fisherman and loved his family, including his nieces and nephews, dearly.

 From his teenage years, he dealt with environmental and mental health issues that escalated as he grew older.
 He began some therapy in high school for a short period yet seemed to internalize much of what he was dealing with.
 He went on, day after day, seemingly doing well.
-After graduation, Louie entered the workforce and after a few years, he began classes at Keystone College, majoring in biology.
+After graduation, Louie entered the workforce, and after a few years, he began classes at Keystone College, majoring in biology.
 There, he excelled.
 Louie was in a wonderful place in his life… or so we thought.

 On December 23, 2011, Louie took his own life.

-A young man so smart, funny, joyful and determined to succeed had ended his life?
+A young man so smart, funny, joyful, and determined to succeed had ended his life?
 How could this happen?
 Why?

-With a stigma surrounding mental health issues and a lack of education and available resources, depression, mania, and possible bipolar disorder went undiagnosed.
+With a stigma surrounding mental health issues and a lack of education and available resources, depression, mania, and possibly bipolar disorder went undiagnosed.
 Louie did not want to end his life.
 He wanted the struggle and pain to end.

 This is not about Louie’s story but the story of all those that can relate.
 Established in 2012 by sisters Teressa Ruspi and Karla Ruspi, LRJ Foundation’s stellar team of professional mental health counselors seeks to help those struggling and bring mental health education and suicide prevention to our communities.

 Most importantly, LRJ Foundation has given over 56,000 students the courage to open up and get the help they need before it’s too late.